2008 Blue Wing Airlines An-28 crash

-On Thursday, April 3, 2008, an Antonov An-28 operated by Blue Wing Airlines (registration PZ-TSO) crashed upon landing at Lawa Antino Airport in Benzdorp, Suriname.
+On 3 April 2008, a Blue Wing Airlines Antonov An-28 registered as PZ-TSO) crashed upon landing at Lawa Antino Airport in Benzdorp, Suriname.
 The plane carried 17 passengers and a crew of 2, all of whom perished.
-The crash occurred around 11:00 am ART (14:00 UTC).
-Initial media reports indicated that the airplane had to abort the landing, as the runway was being used by another Bluewing AN-28 aircraft.
+The crash occurred at around 11:00 am ART (14:00 UTC).
+Initial media reports indicated that the airplane had to abort the landing, as the runway was being used by another Blue Wing Airlines Anotnov An-28.